Pound goes on rollercoaster ride after Brexit draft deal

 "There is still a chance for a no-deal Brexit - although the more likely scenario would be for the Prime Minister to follow the law and request the EU for a Brexit deadline extension, which then opens up more uncertainty," said Fawad Razaqzada at Forex.com.

-The London stock market, which usually moves in the opposite direction from sterling, enjoyed a rise Thursday, becoming the day's star performer in otherwise lacklustre European equity trading.
+The London stock market, which usually moves in the opposite direction from sterling, enjoyed a small rise on Thursday, becoming the day's star performer in otherwise lacklustre European equity trading.

-On Wall Street, the Dow Jones index rose at the start of business.
+On Wall Street, the Dow Jones index was a touch higher in late morning New York business, with analysts reporting support from Brexit developments even across the Atlantic.

+"US stocks are higher in early action, as news of a possible breakthrough in Brexit negotiations is upping global sentiment," said analysts at Charles Schwab.

 Earlier in Asia, most markets ended in the red, with traders unable to take advantage of weak US retail data that raised the chances of another Federal Reserve interest rate cut.